 The Company's income-producing properties in the U.S. - Similarly to the office properties in Israel, the Company's office properties in U.S. have also seen less employee and visitor traffic due to COVID-19.
 There has been a limited effect on the Company's revenues from the segment of income-producing properties in the U.S. since the outbreak of the COVID-19 crisis, due to the grant of specific requests by tenants to spread out rent payments.
-Rent collection in Q2/2020 was in line with the ordinary course.
+Rent collection in Q3/2020 was in line with the ordinary course.

 The Mount Zion Hotel - On March 17, 2020, the Company closed down the activity of the Mount Zion Hotel, in view of the encumbering directives imposed on operations of hotels due to the COVID-19 crisis.
-As of the date of the report, the Company is working on a hotel renovation plan and acting for the exercise of building rights for expansion of the hotel, such that it consist of 350 rooms and an underground car park with approx. 380 parking spaces.
+As of the date of the report, the Company is working on a hotel renovation plan and acting for the exercise of building rights for expansion of the hotel, such that it consist of 350 rooms and an underground car park with approx. 250 parking spaces.
 Renovation and expansion of the hotel are subject to the receipt of a building permit.
 The hotel will be reopened after renovation and expansion thereof.

-With respect to the senior housing properties - The Company formulated strict procedures with respect to the entrance of visitors to the Group's senior homes, since the residents are an at-risk population.
+The senior housing properties - The Company formulated strict procedures with respect to the entrance of visitors to the Group's senior homes, since the residents are an at-risk population.
 At the end of February 2020, the Palace Chain Medical manager, who is a certified nurse with vast experience in prevention of infectious diseases, was appointed to manage all of the chain's COVID-19-related operations, inter alia vis-à-vis the regulator.
 The measures taken, inter alia, include the preparation of medical departments in each home in case Palace residents are found to have contracted the virus, implementation of social distancing measures to protect the health of the residents, designated and concentrated procurement of the required protective equipment, carrying out of self-initiated COVID-19 testing of the residents and staff at the homes on an ongoing basis, banning entrance of walk-in visitors (such as subscribers to the classes, pool and gym) who are not Palace residents, and cancellation of activities which involve gathering, use of means of communication by the residents following the reduction of visiting possibilities by family members, holding of daily HQ meetings to monitor the developments and directives of the Ministry of Health, and keeping the residents' families informed on a regular basis, and more.
+In order to protect the health of the residents in the senior homes and convalescence departments, the Company reduced activities which involve personnel turnover and entrance of external short-term visitors, which caused a temporary decrease in revenues from such operations.

 With respect to the e-commerce business (Azrieli E-Commerce) - the COVID-19 crisis accelerated the shift in Israeli consumers' shopping habits, which was reflected by a significant increase in the online shopping and expansion of the populations who buy online.
-Accordingly, since March 2020 there has been a significant increase in the sales volume on Azrieli.com, which continued also in April-July 2020.
+Accordingly, since March 2020 there has been a significant increase in the sales volume on Azrieli.com, which continued also in April-November 2020.
 During the crisis, according to restrictions on aviation and shipping of goods, online shopping from international websites decreased, including due to the discontinuation of shipping to Israel of some of these websites.
 At the beginning of May 2020, international websites resumed shipping to Israel, but at a smaller scope.
 It is noted that benefits of free shipping to Israel were discontinued.